ClusterHQ/flocker/docs/tutorials_examples/tutorial/vagrant-setup.rst

 These instructions include a :file:`Vagrantfile` to download, which will boot the necessary virtual machines.
 Flocker and its dependencies will be installed on these virtual machines the first time you start them.

-One important thing to note is that these virtual machines are statically assigned the following IPs:
+These virtual machines are statically assigned the following IPs:

 * node1: ``172.16.255.250``
 * node2: ``172.16.255.251``

-These two IP addresses will be used throughout the tutorial and configuration files.
+These two IP addresses are used throughout the :ref:`MongoDB tutorial<tutorial-mongo>`.

 .. warning::